Sign & Facade Grant Program

 The maximum grant amount available for façade improvements, per project (storefront) is $2,000; Property owners representing a building with more than one ground floor commercial tenant are eligible for $2,000 per storefront.
 In this case, storefronts must have separate street numbers.

-For more information regarding the Sign & Façade Grant Program and to obtain an application, please contact Maria Dickinson at (978) 674-1435 or via email at firstname.lastname@example.org
+For more information regarding the Sign & Façade Grant Program and to obtain an application, please contact Maria Dickinson at (978) 674-1435 or via email.

 Applicants may wish to consider other resources to expand the work completed through the Sign and Façade Program.

-- LDFC Neighborhood Improvement Loan: The Lowell Development Financial Corporation manages a low-interest loan program for the acquisition, construction, restoration, and/or renovation of commercial properties that may also have a residential component. .
-For more information, contact the LDFC at 978-459-9899 or at email@example.com
+- LDFC Neighborhood Improvement Loan: The Lowell Development Financial Corporation (LDFC) manages a low-interest loan program for the acquisition, construction, restoration, and/or renovation of commercial properties that may also have a residential component. .
+For more information, email the LDFC or call 978-459-9899.

-- LDFC BetterBuildings – Energy Efficiency: The Lowell Development Financial Corporation, in collaboration with the City of Lowell, provides low-interest loans for the installation of energy efficiency upgrades in commercial properties. .
-For more information, contact the LDFC at 978-459-9899 or at firstname.lastname@example.org
+- LDFC BetterBuildings – Energy Efficiency: The Lowell Development Financial Corporation (LDFC), in collaboration with the City of Lowell, provides low-interest loans for the installation of energy efficiency upgrades in commercial properties. .
+For more information, email the LDFC or call 978-459-9899.

 - MassSave Programs for Small Businesses: Please call 1-800-332-3333 or visit National Grid or MassSave to find out about free energy audits and retrofitting programs available for lighting and upgrades to energy efficient equipment.

 - Federal Tax Incentives for Preserving Historic Properties: Federal historic preservation tax incentives are available for any qualified project that the Secretary of the Interior designates as a certified rehabilitation of a certified historic structure.
-For more information, contact the Historic Board at 978-674-1443 or at email@example.com
+For more information, email the City of Lowell Historic Board or call 978-674-1443.

-- Massachusetts Historic Rehabilitation Tax Credit: The Massachusetts Historic Rehabilitation Tax allows the certified rehabilitation of an income-producing property to receive up to 20% of the cost of certified rehabilitation expenditures in state tax credit.
-For more information, contact the Historic Board at 978-674-1443 or at firstname.lastname@example.org
+- Massachusetts Historic Rehabilitation Tax Credit: The Massachusetts Historic Rehabilitation Tax Credit allows the certified rehabilitation of an income-producing property to receive up to 20% of the cost of certified rehabilitation expenditures in state tax credit.
+For more information, email the City of Lowell Historic Board or call 978-674-1443.

 - Disabled Access Credit: A non-refundable credit for small businesses that incur expenditures for the purpose of providing access to persons with disabilities.
 An eligible small business is one that earned $1 million or less or had no more than 30 full time employees in the previous year; they may take the credit each and every year they incur access expenditures.
 Refer to form IRS 8826, Disabled Access Credit, for information.